top of page

 River herring populations have declined (an estimated 99.7%) due to habitat loss associated with dams, road crossings and other development activities, overfishing as a direct fishery and as bycatch, pollution, and other factors.

-March- early May
+March- early May, every year

 All you need to know before you go:

-Where To Go:
+Where You'll Go:

-Water Temperature:
+Taking Water Temperature:

 Counting: